Greater Glasgow and Clyde Child & Adolescent Diabetes Service

 It is possible to use CGMS on its own, i.e. in conjunction with injection regimens, but most use by patients is linked with an insulin pump.
 There are two systems in use which work with different pumps but more are in development.
 These are described here (in alphabetical order):

-Dexcom produce their G6 sensor where data can either be sent to a handset or a compatible mobile phone.
+Dexcom sensors can send data either to a handset or a compatible mobile phone, or a compatible insulin pump.
 This device can then set of an alarm when it detects the glucose reaches either high or low limits, or when it predicts the user may be about to become hypo.
 If a mobile phone is used, other phones can be linked to receive data, meaning that parents can be alerted to potential problems even when their child is in another room.
-In addition, the G6 can link to the Tandem t:slim pump and this can suspend insulin delivery to try to prevent hypoglycaemia.

-Dexcom markets the G6 as requiring no finger-prick glucose tests, which has attracted many people to it.
+Dexcom markets their sensors as requiring no finger-prick glucose tests, which has attracted many people to it.
 There are times, however, when blood testing is necessary.

 CGMS sounds brilliant so why isn't everyone using it?

-Like insulin pumps, CGMS may not benefit everyone.
+Like insulin pumps, CGM may not benefit everyone.
 However it's fair to say that one of the biggest reasons is cost.
-NHS funding for CGMS is limited and we as a diabetes team have had to prioritise those patients we feel are at most clinical need.
-This may seem unfair to families who work very hard to control the diabetes, but funded CGMS is simply not available for everyone at the moment.
+NHS funding for CGM is limited and we as a diabetes team have had to prioritise those patients we feel are at most clinical need.
+This may seem unfair to families who work very hard to control the diabetes, but funded CGM is simply not available for everyone at the moment.
+We hope this situation will change in the future.
+We will, however, provide CGM for anyone using a compatible insulin pump - see our page here for more information on pumps.

 How much does CGMS cost?